thosgood/this-weeks-finds/markdown/101-151/week109.md

 traceless 3x3 matrices in the obvious way (by conjugation).
 In perturbative quantum gravity, gravitons are expected to be spin-2 particles.
 Why is this?
 Well, a cheap answer is that the metric on space is given by a symmetric 3x3 matrix.
-But this is not very satisfying\...
+But this is not very satisfying...
 I'll give a better answer later.

 Now, the systematic way to get all these representations is to build